rpigu-i/sans-offensive-ai-in-practice-april-2026/README.md

 docker compose run --rm zap-baseline
 # report at: ./out/zap/zap_baseline_report.html
 ```
+This scan will take about five minutes to complete.
 ZAP baseline scan scripts are included in the official ZAP images

 ## Run Shannon